tibetan-nlp/annodoc/index.md

 ### Argument frames

-This section illustrates some of the argument frames that Tibetan verbs select for.
+This section catalogues the argument frames that Tibetan verbs are known to select for.
+Newly discovered frames should be added here.
 Because arguments can generally be [omitted](#missing-arguments), care must be taken to assign the correct roles to the arguments that are overt.
 A valid argument frame is composed of a set of core argument dependency relations, selected from the following list: